sjkingo/django_auth_ldap3/README.md

 # django_auth_ldap3

-`django_auth_ldap3` is a library for connecting Django's authentication system to an LDAP directory.
-Unlike other similar libraries, it uses the excellent `ldap3` pure-Python library.
-It has a sane default configuration that requires minimal customisation and has been tested against OpenLDAP and Active Directory.
+This is a small library for connecting Django's authentication system to an LDAP directory.
+Unlike other similar libraries, it and its dependencies are pure-Python and do not require any special system headers to run, making it perfect for running in a hosted virtualenv.

+It has a sane default configuration that requires minimal customization, and has been tested against OpenLDAP and Microsoft's Active Directory.

 It supports Django 1.7+ and Python 3.3+.

 ### Installation

-The easiest way is to install from PyPi using pip:
+The easiest way is to install from [PyPi](https://pypi.python.org/pypi/django_auth_ldap3) using pip:

 ```
 $ pip install django_auth_ldap3